snehangsude/blackpiano-GA/README.md

 -   `requirements.txt`
     <br>
-    > This is all the packages and dependencies that are required to be installed for the program to be run if you are downloading the zip and executing the code.
+    > This is all the packages and dependencies that are required to be installed for the program to be run if you are using `git clone` and executing the code.